ffplayout/ffplayout/README.md

     127.0.0.1:7070
 ```

-At the moment this comments are possible:
+At the moment this commends are possible:

 ```Bash
 '{"jsonrpc": "2.0", "id":1, "method": "player", "params":{"media":"current"}}'  # get infos about current clip